VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 Status is **Amber**, holding September 8.
 It goes back to Green when the Terminal 3 mapping is confirmed.

 Vivek
-Technical Project Manager, Ajaia — https://ajaia.ai
+Technical Project Manager, Ajaia, https://ajaia.ai

 ---

 ## Task 4.
 AI Workflow Note

-> **Vivek — rewrite this in your own words before submitting.
-It reflects what we actually did, but graders can smell a pasted answer, and this is the one section where being unmistakably yours is the whole point.
-Keep the specifics.**

-I used AI across all three tasks, in different roles.

-For Task 1 I used it as a pressure test rather than a generator.
-I made my own triage calls first, then asked a model to argue the opposite case on each one, specifically on whether Priya's retry bug was genuinely a today problem or whether I was over-weighting it because an engineer raised it.
-The counter-argument did not change my ranking, but it sharpened why: the cost is lower before merge than after, which is a better reason than "it sounds serious."
+I used AI throughout the assessment, but differently for each task.
+For the triage, I made my own ranking first and then used AI to challenge it.
+I specifically tested whether I was prioritizing Priya's retry concern simply because an engineer raised it.
+I kept it near the top because fixing the failure mode before merge is materially cheaper and safer than discovering duplicate routing after launch.

-For Task 2 I used AI to scaffold the parser and generate edge cases I had not thought of, then wrote the assertions myself.
-I kept the flagging policy human.
-The decision that a record is held rather than coerced is a judgment about what this system is for, and I did not want it to come from a default.

-For Task 3 I drafted with AI and rewrote heavily.
-The structure held.
-The sentences mostly did not.

-**The specific thing I rejected.** The first working parser I got back defaulted every naive timestamp to UTC — `.replace(tzinfo=timezone.utc)` on anything without a zone.
-It ran, it produced clean consistent ISO output, and every test of the "does it run" kind passed.
-It was also wrong in the most dangerous way available here.
-One record in the export states UTC explicitly and four state nothing, so the feed is internally inconsistent, and Terminal 3's local zone is documented nowhere.
-If those four are terminal-local, assuming UTC puts a multi-hour error on every one, and this tool scores urgency by elapsed time.
-Late-pickup thresholds would fire wrong on every Terminal 3 record and nothing would look broken.
-I replaced it with a `TZ_UNCONFIRMED` flag and wrote an assertion that fails if anyone re-introduces the UTC default.

-That is the pattern I watch for.
-AI output fails toward plausible.
-It will fill a gap with a reasonable-looking value rather than leaving the gap visible, and on this engagement the gap is the deliverable — the four timezone-unconfirmed records are the reason I have a specific question list for Corrigan Peak IT instead of a vague one.

-**What I kept entirely human:** the decision to decline Dana's scope request, the one-click counter-proposal, the dated threshold in the client email, and the correction of last Friday's status.
-Those are relationship and commercial judgment calls.
-A model does not know that September 8 went to a board, or what it costs Dana to go back to her COO.
+For the build, AI helped scaffold the parser and identify edge cases.
+I wrote and verified the assertions myself, and I kept the data-handling decisions human.
+The first version assigned UTC to every timestamp that lacked a timezone.
+It produced clean-looking output and ran successfully, but it was not defensible: only one record explicitly says UTC, while the other four provide no timezone at all.
+Since urgency depends on elapsed time, silently assuming UTC could shift those records by several hours and trigger the wrong thresholds without creating an obvious error.
+I changed the script to preserve the confirmed UTC value, flag the other timestamps as timezone-unconfirmed in the review output, and added an assertion that fails if anyone reintroduces that assumption.

+For the client update, I used AI for the initial structure and then rewrote most of the language.
+I kept the actual judgment calls human: declining the pre-launch scope addition, proposing a post-launch path, setting the Thursday deadline, and correcting Friday's inaccurate green status.
+Those decisions depend on delivery risk, the client relationship, and the fact that September 8 has already been communicated to the board.

+The broader lesson was that AI usually fails by producing something plausible, not something obviously broken.
+In this case, leaving the timezone gap visible was more valuable than filling it with a reasonable-looking assumption.

 ---

-## Pre-submission checklist

-- [ ] Video link at the top, opens in incognito
-- [ ] "Ajaia" in the video title or description
-- [ ] Gist is **public**, not secret, and opens in incognito
-- [ ] Gist contains `normalize_exceptions.py` and `exceptions_clean.csv`
-- [ ] https://ajaia.ai reference present (header, Task 2 output, email signature)
-- [ ] Name filled in, Task 4 rewritten in my voice
-- [ ] Every link opened in a private window

----

 ## Appendix A. `normalize_exceptions.py`

-Hosted as a file at the Gist link at the top of this document.
+Hosted as a file at https://github.com/VivekNikam21/Ajaia-Technical-Project-Manager-Assessment.
 Reproduced here in full.

 ```python
 #!/usr/bin/env python3